astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 {numref}`figinterval` to represent these situations.
 Do your classifications make intuitive sense, and how do they compare with the light cones from the original event?

+9) Draw {numref}`BobAshaFig` in the frame of reference where Asha is at rest and Bob is moving to the right.
+R, P, and S will all be along the vertical line representing Asha's worldline, where P is 6 s before
+Q.  Verify the claims in the text about the relative locations of R, S, P, and P$_b$.
+Calculate $t_1t_2$ to get the interval between P$_b$ and Q (claimed to be $-30.7$ square light seconds), and compute the
+$dx$ (2.3 light seconds) and $cdt_0$ (5.5 light seconds) that Asha would calculate for these events.